evelynzhang5/recipe_rating/README.md

 ### Result

-Finally, here is our cleaned dataframe with columns in the appropriate types:
+Finally, here is our cleaned dataframe with columns in the appropriate types and is indexed by the recipe `name`:

 | **Column**     | **Dtype**      |
 |----------------|----------------|